Yolanda M. King

 Phone: (815) 753-7231

-Assistant Professor Yolanda M. King teaches intellectual property and entertainment law.
+Associate Professor Yolanda M. King teaches intellectual property and entertainment law.
 Before joining the NIU faculty, Professor King practiced intellectual property law at Husch Blackwell Sanders Welsh & Katz and Brinks Hofer Gilson & Lione in Chicago, Illinois, where she engaged in domestic and international copyright and trademark prosecution, handled licensing issues, and represented clients in domain name matters.
 In addition, she was an attorney in the City of Chicago Department of Law.

 Professor King is a member of the Intellectual Property Law Association of Chicago, International Trademark Association and Society for American Law Teachers.
 She is a recipient of the 2009 Corporate Woman of Achievement Award by the National Association of Women Business Owners and a 2012 inductee of the Pike High School Alumni Hall of Fame.